Prevent churn with cancellation flows

 .

-This modal will reuse the benefits list configured in step 2.
+This modal reuses the benefits list configured in step 2.
 If needed, you can always return to the previous tab and update the section.

 -